-An EOB is not a bill but will list the services that the MCO has paid on your behalf.
-The purpose of the EOB is to summarize which provider charges are a covered service or benefit.
-If you feel that there is an error on the EOB, like finding a service that you never received, contact the MCO member services.
+Explanation of Benefits (EOB) or Denial of Payment notices are not a bill .
+The notices may list the type of service, date of service, amount billed and amount paid by the MCO on your behalf.
+The purpose of the notice is to summarize which provider charges are a covered service or benefit.
+If you feel that there is an error, like finding a service that you never received, contact the MCO member services.

 If you are copied on a notice that your provider was not paid, you are not responsible for payment.
+Your provider should not charge you.
+If you have questions call MCO member services.